-- 1. Should any existing post-harvest facilities within this zone cease to operate, then they shall revert back to Rural Zoned land. - 2.
-Development within the Post-Harvest Zone should avoid, remedy or mitigate the adverse effects on the rural environment, including those resulting from increased traffic generation, effluent and stormwater disposal, rubbish generation, lighting/glare, visual amenity, noise, and impact on privacy. - 3.
+- 1. Should any existing post-harvest facilities within this zone cease to operate, then the Western Bay of Plenty District Council shall seek a Plan Change to revert this zone back to Rural zoned land. - Development within the Post-Harvest Zone should avoid, remedy or mitigate the adverse effects on the rural environment, including those resulting from increased traffic generation, effluent and stormwater disposal, rubbish generation, lighting/glare, visual amenity, noise, and impact on privacy. - 3.
 Adequate infrastructure for post-harvest facilities should be provided. - 4.
 The safety and efficiency of the District roading network (including State Highways) should be protected from any potential adverse effects resulting from increased development of activities in the Post-Harvest Zone. - 5.
-The co-location of seasonal accommodation facilities and post-harvest facilities within the Post-Harvest Zone should be encouraged.
+The co-location of seasonal worker accommodation and post-harvest facilities within the Post-Harvest Zone should be encouraged.